poro-labcc/Contact_Angle_Measurement-ScanzianiVersion-PythonCode-COBEM/README.md

 The acuracy is tested using benchmark test as shown in the following article:

-Zevenbergen, C. I., Bazarin, R. L. M., Siebert, D. N., Santos, L. O. E. (2023).
-A comparative analysis of automated contact angle measurement methods for X-ray microtomographic images of two-phase flow in porous media.
-COBEM 2023.....
+Zevenbergen, C.I., Bazarin, R.L.M., Siebert, D.N. and Santos, L.O.E., 2023.
+“A comparative analysis of automated contact angle measurement methods for x-ray microtomographic images of two-phase flow in porous media”. doi: 10.26678/ABCM.COBEM2023.COB2023-1723.